apache/echarts-doc/en/api/action.md

 ### brush

+This action is dispatched when the "brush" behavior is performing.
-This action sets select-boxes (areas) in this chart.
+It sets select-boxes (areas) in this chart.
 For example:

 ```javascript
 myChart.dispatchAction({